-It is proposed that the surface water will be directed to the new attenuation features mentioned above and eventually will discharge into existing ponds / watercourses at the eastern site boundary.
+It is proposed that the surface water will be directed to the new attenuation features mentioned above and eventually will discharge into existing ponds / watercourses at the boundaries to the site.

 The resultant flow from the proposed developments will be restricted to green field run-off rates for 1 in 1, 30 and 100 year plus climate change storm events.
-To achieve this, flow control devices such as a hydrobrake will be incorporated into the proposed new drainage system..
+To achieve this, flow control devices such as a hydrobrake will be incorporated into the proposed new drainage system.

-In line with the above, green-field run-off calculations have been carried out:
+In line with the above, green-field run-off calculations have been carried out: Phase 1 (Drainage Network 1):